 Remotely Querying Remote Control Session Activity

-Goverlan remote desktop access sessions generate additional audit trace in a separate log.
+Goverlan remote desktop access sessions generate additional audit traces in a separate log.
 These audits can be queried remotely through Goverlan.

 On-Demand Session Auditing